Skip to content

 Fighting a Decentralized and Adaptive Insurgency

-An Iraqi soldier takes cover behind a vehicle during Operation Squeeze Play, maintaining a defensive position as joint forces advanced to clear insurgent-held areas near Baghdad.
+An Iraqi soldier takes cover behind a vehicle during Operation Squeeze Play.

 IED attacks remained a significant hazard throughout Operation Squeeze Play.
 Roadside bombs targeted both Iraqi and U.S. convoys, inflicting casualties and disrupting movement.